-- 1. Make sure the Run/Stop switch that controls the unit on the local control panel is switched off. - Verify with the following checklist whether the heat source was properly selected. - 3.
-Switch on the main power. - 4.
-Leave the main power switched on for at least 12 hours before turning on the Run/Stop switch that controls the unit on the on-site control panel to warm up the compressor. - 5.
-Switch on the Run/Stop switch that controls the unit on the on-site control panel. - Heat source selection checklist
+- 1. Make sure the Run/Stop switch that controls the unit on the local control panel is switched off. - 2.
+Switch on the main power. - 3.
+Leave the main power switched on for at least 12 hours before turning on the Run/Stop switch that controls the unit on the on-site control panel to warm up the compressor.
+(The compressor will not be warmed up if initial settings have not been made.
+Make sure to make initial settings.) - 4.
+Switch on the Run/Stop switch that controls the unit on the on-site control panel.